 EMI (electromagnetic interference) and RFI (radio-frequency interference) are disturbances generated by external sources that impact a cable assembly by degrading the assembly's performance or completely preventing it from functioning.
 These disturbances can cause problems ranging from an increase in error rates of the signal being transmitted through the assembly to total loss of any electronically readable signal.

 When dealing with requests for custom manufactured custom assemblies, the question that frequently comes up is, "why should a jacketed cable be used in an assembly?"
 The answer to that question can be determined by looking at three key areas: environment, safety, and cosmetics.

-Manufacturing cable assemblies used in precise medical device applications requires rigorous demands just to meet the industry standard.
+Manufacturing cable assemblies used in precision medical device applications requires rigorous demands just to meet the industry standard.
 When dealing with these specific applications, failure is not an option.
 Envision applications used in a medical environment.
 You must limit the possibility of failure for users in the field.
 Even something as mundane as cable sterilization can potentially cause the cable to fail and/or cause issues for the user(s).

-Ribbon cable assemblies, which can also be called flat ribbon cable assemblies or planar cable assemblies, are assemblies that utilize a ribbon cable and typically use IDC (insulation displacement connector) terminations.
-The cable used in this type of assembly consists of conducting wires laid flat and parallel to each other.
-This construction produces a cable that is wide and flat like a ribbon and this resemblance is the origin of the cable’s name.
+Ribbon cable assemblies, also known as flat ribbon cable assemblies or planar cable assemblies, are assemblies utilizing multiple wires and typically IDC (insulation displacement connector) terminations.
+The cables used in this type of assembly are prepared by laying conducting wires flat and parallel to each other, resulting in a product that is wide and flat, resembling a ribbon.